The Conference of the Birds

 The Conference of the Birds or Speech of the Birds (منطق الطیر, Manṭiq-uṭ-Ṭayr, also known as مقامات الطیور Maqāmāt-uṭ-Ṭuyūr; 1177) is a Persian poem by Sufi poet Farid ud-Din Attar, commonly known as Attar of Nishapur.
 The title is taken directly from the Qur’an, 27:16, where Sulayman (Solomon) and Dāwūd (David) are said to have been taught the language, or speech, of the birds (manṭiq al-ṭayr).
-Attar’s death, as with his life, is subject to speculation.
-He is known to have lived and died a violent death in the massacre inflicted by Genghis Khan and the Mongol army on the city of Nishapur in 1221, when he was seventy years old.
+Attar's death, as with his life, is subject to speculation.

 Synopsis

 In the poem, the birds of the world gather to decide who is to be their sovereign, as they have none.
 The hoopoe, the wisest of them all, suggests that they should find the legendary Simorgh.
-The hoopoe leads the birds, each of whom represents a human fault which prevents humankind from attaining enlightenment.
+The hoopoe leads the birds, each of whom represents a human fault which prevents humanity from attaining enlightenment.

 The hoopoe tells the birds that they have to cross seven valleys in order to reach the abode of Simorgh.
 These valleys are as follows:

 Sholeh Wolpé writes, "When the birds hear the description of these valleys, they bow their heads in distress; some even die of fright right then and there.
 But despite their trepidations, they begin the great journey.
 On the way, many perish of thirst, heat or illness, while others fall prey to wild beasts, panic, and violence.
 Finally, only thirty birds make it to the abode of Simorgh.
 In the end, the birds learn that they themselves are the Simorgh; the name “Simorgh” in Persian means thirty (si) birds (morgh).
 They eventually come to understand that the majesty of that Beloved is like the sun that can be seen reflected in a mirror.
 Yet, whoever looks into that mirror will also behold his or her own image."

 Commentary

 Attar's use of symbolism is a key, driving component of the poem.
 This handling of symbolisms and allusions can be seen reflected in these lines:

 Beside the symbolic use of the Simorgh, the allusion to China is also very significant.
-According to Idries Shah, China as used here, is not the geographical China, but the symbol of mystic experience, as inferred from the Hadith (declared weak by Ibn Adee, but still used symbolically by some Sufis): "Seek knowledge; even as far as China".[5]
+According to Idries Shah, China as used here, is not the geographical China, but the symbol of mystic experience, as inferred from the Hadith (declared weak by Ibn Adee, but still used symbolically by some Sufis): "Seek knowledge; even as far as China".
 There are many more examples of such subtle symbols and allusions throughout the Mantiq.

 Within the larger context of the story of the journey of the birds, Attar masterfully tells the reader many didactic short, sweet stories in captivating poetic style.

 Sholeh Wolpé, in the foreword of her modern translation of this work writes:

 Wolpé further writes: "The book is meant to be not only instructive but also entertaining."